aashikmajhi/EasyParking/README.md

 Clone the master branch of this repository for the android applicaion.

-# Check Presentation for demo and basic working flow.
+# Check Presentation Folder for demo and basic working flow.